psdkumar/change-terminal/README.md

 And change the appearance of terminal

 ## Steps :
-* Add the following line at the end of your .bashrc file(hidden) which is located in your home folder.
+* Add the following lines at the end of your .bashrc file(hidden) which is located in your home folder.
+Replace path/to/file/ with the folder path in which these files are located.

   ```
   source path/to/file/.rcbash